jmillanacosta/RDFCraft/docs/guide/mappings.md

 $.
 ```

-bn the JSON Path field.
+on the JSON Path field.

 If the array you would like to map is nested inside an object, like the
 following JSON: